 The clinical programmes Medicine, Medical Imaging (Honours), Optometry and Pharmacy are not available for school leavers to enter directly.
-First you must complete Year 1 in another approved programme and then be selected for entry.
+First you must complete your first year (stage I) in one of two programmes (BHSc or BSc in Biomedical Science) before applying.
+If succesful you will be invited to an interview (MMI) as the final stage of the application process.

 If you have previously studied or are studying at another university and want to enquire about entry into a clinical programme, please contact our Student Centre (see back cover for contact details).
-Alternatively, view the entry requirements on the programme page of the website.
+Alternatively, view the entry requirements on the Find a Study Option section of the website.
+"One of the common misconceptions is that Health Sciences is a narrow field that is only concerned with things like epidemiology and disease control.